kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 **3) Run a test Jupyter Notebook and screenshot your results**

   - launch a new notebook in JupyterLab: File > New > Notebook
   - make sure the workshop kernel is selected: Kernel > Change Kernel > select aiworkshop from the drop down menu

-    if you don't see aiworkshop as a kernel option, go back to your Anaconda prompt:
-    ```
-    python -m ipykernel install --user --name aiworkshop
-    ```
-    then refresh your JupyterLab browser window and try again to select the aiworkshop kernel

   - in the notebook's empty cell paste this: from keras.models import Sequential
   - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter